-Alternative Intervals AL FL LA мѕ TX 2 Longest time series 4 6 1 1 1 3 Intermediate time series 2 4 5 4 3 4 Most recent time series 6 2 4 5 5 Pref.
+Alternative Intervals AL FL LA MS ТΧ 2 Longest time series 4 6 1 1 1 3 Intermediate time series 2 4 5 4 3 4 Most recent time series 6 2 4 5 5 Pref.
 5 Average of longest and most recent time series 5 3 3 3 2 Pref.
 6 Exclude years of environmental events 3 5 2 2 4 7 Projected yields for ABC for eastern and western Gulf Not available by State; allocation to western Gulf would be greater than to eastern Gulf.
 8 Same season length at time of apportionment 1 1 6 6 6

 Action 6 considers approaches to apportion the recreational red snapper quota to the regions.
 Retaining a Gulf-wide recreational red snapper quota (Alternative 1) would not be likely to affect the administrative environment.
 However, selecting this alternative would not allow for implementation of a regional management program.
 The remaining alternatives determine the method by which the Gulf-wide quota will be divided among selected regions and would increase the burden on the administrative environment.
-Alternatives 2-4, and Preferred Alternative 5 and 6, and Alternative 8 would have minimal adverse effects by only requiring the initial calculations of apportionment.
+Alternatives 2-6, and 8 would have minimal adverse effects by only requiring the initial calculations of apportionment.
 However, Alternative 7 would require additional analysis and possible updates based on the stock biogeographical differences and the future stock assessments.
-Preferred Alternative 6, Preferred Options a and b (eliminating specified years from calculating the regional apportionments), are expected to have minimal effects to the administrative environment.
-It is not overly burdensome to include or exclude a specified year's data from the calculations.

 Indirect effects would include continued monitoring and assessment of the red snapper stock.
 Existing data collection and harvest monitoring programs would remain in place, which currently include state-level landings calculations.
 In addition, the indirect effect of adding complexity to the regulations would likely have adverse effects on the administrative environment including NMFS' Office of Law Enforcement, the United States Coast Guard, and state marine law enforcement operations.